 - Have on file official transcripts of all college work previously taken at other colleges or universities.

-- File an Intent to Graduate Form in the Enrollment Services/Registrar's office by the published deadline date in the College Academic Calendar.
+- Submit an Intent to Graduate Form with an Assigned Advisor by the published deadline date in the College Academic Calendar.

 - The student is not eligible for graduation until all grades of "I," "IP" and "NG" have been removed from the academic record, unless documented by the previous institution that it is a final grade.